 Discrimination against LGBT people is a social problem in Japan, but it is also a global social problem, with some countries punishing people for simply saying they are gay.

-9 – Children waiting for daycare in Japan
+9 - Children waiting for kindergartens in Japan

 Despite the low birth rate in Japan, as both parents tend to work, the demand for full-time day care is quite high, leaving many children in the queues.